 What is a Public Health Degree?

-A public health degree focuses on promoting and protecting the health of communities and populations.
-It teaches students how to understand health issues, develop programs, and implement strategies to improve public health outcomes.
-The degree covers various topics, including epidemiology, environmental health, health policy, and health education, helping students gain a broad understanding of factors that influence health at both individual and community levels.
+A public health degree focuses on improving the health of communities and populations.
+It teaches students how to understand health issues, create programs, and put strategies in place to improve public health.
+The degree covers topics like epidemiology, environmental health, health policy, and health education, helping students learn about the many factors that affect health at both the individual and community levels.

 Program Options